delazzero/Creating-a-Cloud-Server-/README.md

 This tutorial provides instructions for initial set up of the cloud server.

 Steps:
-1. Go to Amazon Web Services
+1. Go to Amazon Web Services;
-2. Sign up
+2. Sign up; and
 3. See list of web services; choose “EC2 Dashboard.”
 Important elements of dashboard:

 a.
 In the upper right corner of screen, see provision services by regions (e.g., U.S. Northeast).
 This is important because it indicates the location of your information packet, which has to physically travel.
 Choose local because when services are close, this improves performance and reduces unnecessary labor.
 b.
 Limits are important (pricing, bandwidth)
 c.
 AWS offers different types of instances.